What is an Instagram Pod

 Where are these elusive pods

 You must network with others on Instagram and you may find Instagram pods within Facebook groups too.
-Search other social media for chats about them or start your own and invitee people.
+Search other social media for chats about them or start your own and invite people.

 - Give without expectation, it does take time and energy